 - Use lemon essential oil for cleaning and polishing your wood.
 Add 10 drops to 1/2 cup olive oil and make a natural wood polish.

 Rosemary (get it here) has natural antibacterial and antiseptic properties.

 - Use Rosemary essential oil for cleaning laundry.
 Get the recipe for homemade laundry soap here.

 - Use rosemary essential oil when you need to stay focused.
 Combine 3 drops peppermint and 3 drops rosemary oils and diffuse.

 - Use tea tree essential oil for cleaning your shower.
 Add 15 drops tea tree oil to a spray bottle with 1/2 cup water and 3 Tablespoons castile soap.
 Spray and scrub as usual.
 Rinse thoroughly.

 - Use tea tree oil for deterring bugs. (get the all natural bug off recipe here)

-Peppermint oil (get it here) has a cool, invigorating scent and its antibacterial properties make it a great addition to any type of spray cleaners.
+Peppermint oil (get it here) has a cool, invigorating scent, and its antibacterial properties make it a great addition to any type of spray cleaner.

 - Use peppermint essential oil for helping to deter ants and spiders.
 Mix 45 drops of peppermint oil with 1 cup of rubbing alcohol in a spray bottle.
 Shake well and spray it along any cracks and crevices in your home where you see bugs.